 If at any time before April 8, 2024, the closing bid price of our common stock is at or above \$1.00 per share for a minimum of 10 consecutive business days, Nasdaq will provide the Company written confirmation of compliance.
 The Nasdaq staff may, in its discretion, require the Company to maintain a bid price of at least \$1.00 per share for a period in excess of 10 consecutive business days, but generally no more than 20 consecutive business days, before determining that the Company has demonstrated an ability to maintain long-term compliance.
-If we implement the Proposed Reverse Stock Split, we must complete the split no later than 10 business days prior to April 8, 2024.
 If compliance cannot be demonstrated by April 8, 2024, Nasdaq will provide written notification that our securities will be delisted, at which point we may appeal the delisting determination to a Nasdaq Hearing Panel.

-The Company intends to continue to actively monitor the bid price for its common stock between now and April 8, 2024, and will consider available options to resolve the deficiency and regain compliance with the minimum bid price requirement.
-However, there can be no assurance that the Company will regain compliance or otherwise maintain compliance with any of the other listing requirements.
+The Company intends to continue to actively monitor the bid price for its common stock between now and April 8, 2024, including monitoring the impact of the Reverse Stock Split, and will consider available options to resolve the deficiency and regain compliance with the minimum bid price requirement as needed.
+However, there can be no assurance that the Company will regain compliance or otherwise maintain compliance with any of the other listing requirements, or that the Reverse Stock Split will provide the desired results for complying with listing requirements.
 If our common stock were to be delisted from Nasdaq, trading of our common stock would most likely be conducted in the over-the-counter market on an electronic bulletin board established for unlisted securities such as the OTC Markets or in the "pink sheets."
 Such a downgrading in our listing market may limit our ability to make a market in our common stock and may impact purchases or sales of our securities.

-We may effect a reverse stock split of our common stock, but it may not result in us obtaining the intended benefits.
+We recently effected a reverse stock split of our common stock, which may not result in us obtaining the intended benefits.

-As discussed above, as a result of stockholder approval received on January 5, 2024, we may effect the Proposed Reverse Stock Split in order to gain compliance with Nasdaq's minimum bid price requirement.
-The effect of the Proposed Reverse Stock Split upon the market price for our common stock cannot be accurately predicted, and the history of similar stock split combinations for companies in like circumstances is varied.
-In particular, while we expect that the Proposed Reverse Stock Split will result in an increase in the per share price of our common stock, there is no assurance that the price per share of our common stock after the Proposed Reverse Stock Split is implemented will be two, ten, fifteen, twenty, thirty or forty times, as applicable, the price per share of our common stock immediately prior to the Proposed Reverse Stock Split.
-Furthermore, there can be no assurance that the market price of our common stock immediately after the Proposed Reverse Stock Split will be maintained for any period of time.
+As discussed above, on January 19, 2024, we effected the Reverse Stock Split in order to gain compliance with Nasdaq's minimum bid price requirement.
+The continued effect of the Reverse Stock Split upon the market price for our common stock cannot be accurately predicted, and the history of similar stock split combinations for companies in like circumstances is varied.
+Furthermore, there can be no assurance that the market price of our common stock immediately after the Reverse Stock Split will be maintained for any period of time.
 This will depend on many factors, including our performance, prospects and other factors that may be unrelated to the number of shares outstanding.

-Even if an increased share price can be maintained, the Proposed Reverse Stock Split may not achieve the other desired results which have been outlined above.
-In particular, we cannot assure you that the Proposed Reverse Stock Split will increase our stock price and have the desired effect of maintaining compliance with the initial and continued listing requirements of Nasdaq or any other national securities exchange.
-Moreover, because some investors may view a reverse stock split negatively, there can be no assurance that the Proposed Reverse Split will not adversely impact the market price of our common stock or, alternatively, that the market price following the Proposed Reverse Stock Split will either exceed or remain in excess of the current market price.
+Even if an increased share price can be maintained, the Reverse Stock Split may not achieve the other desired results which have been outlined above.
+In particular, we cannot assure you that the Reverse Stock Split will increase our stock price and have the desired effect of maintaining compliance with the initial and continued listing requirements of Nasdaq or any other national securities exchange.
+Moreover, because some investors may view a reverse stock split negatively, there can be no assurance that the Reverse Split will not adversely impact the market price of our common stock or, alternatively, that the market price following the Reverse Stock Split will either exceed or remain in excess of the current market price.